ucfopen/UDOIT/INSTALL.md

 4. UDOIT should be installed and running as Docker containers.

-5. To stop UDOIT containers, run the following command:
+5. To stop the UDOIT containers, run the following command:
 ```
     make down
 ```